Strontium Dog: Revival

-The Life and Death of Johnny Alpha
+"The Life and Death of Johnny Alpha"

-In prog 1689, June 2010, Wagner and Ezquerra began a strip called The Life and Death of Johnny Alpha which took place following The Final Solution.
-The strip featured reporter Precious Matson trying to discover the true circumstances behind Johnny's death: the story explicitly stated itself to be a retcon and the "true" story of what happened, and diverged from The Final Solution when Precious revealed to Middenface McNulty that Johnny's body had been brought back by Feral (the original strip showed it destroyed and the remains left behind).
+In prog 1689, June 2010, Wagner and Ezquerra began a strip called "The Life and Death of Johnny Alpha'", which took place following "The Final Solution".
+The strip featured reporter Precious Matson trying to discover the true circumstances behind Johnny's death: the story explicitly stated itself to be a retcon and the "true" story of what happened, and diverged from "The Final Solution" when Precious revealed to Middenface McNulty that Johnny's body had been brought back by Feral (the original strip showed it destroyed and the remains left behind).
 Mutants remain on Earth, the S/D Agency still exists and has a new Doghouse satellite, and the UK government is said to be "apologists and mutie-lovers", ignoring Strontium Dogs.

 Middenface and Precious went searching for the truth behind Johnny's death and the whereabouts of his body.
 In the process, they found out that Feral had taken the body on a quest for the Stone Wizards, immensely powerful entities that could bring Johnny back to life – but, as the cost would be his own life, he backed out and buried him instead.
 (Feral would end up executed during the story for unrelated crimes.)
 Precious and Middenface located the body and took it to the Stone Wizards, where McNulty offered to die so Johnny would live – the story ended with Johnny returning to life.

 The story continued in three further installments from 2011 to 2014.
 Alpha discovered a conspiracy to secretly sterilise all mutants in New Britain.
 This revelation led to a new civil war, with Alpha leading the mutant faction.

-After the conclusion of The Life and Death of Johnny Alpha, the series returned to its bounty-hunter premise.
-In The Son in 2018 a new character, Wulf Sternhammer's son Kenton, joined Johnny Alpha as a rookie Search/Destroy agent.
-This was the last Strontium Dog story to be illustrated by Carlos Ezquerra, who died later that year, and the last in the series to be written by John Wagner (as of July 2022).
+After the conclusion of "The Life and Death of Johnny Alpha", the series returned to its bounty-hunter premise.
+In "The Son" (2018) a new character, Wulf Sternhammer's son Kenton, joined Johnny Alpha as a rookie Search/Destroy agent.
+This was the last Strontium Dog story to be illustrated by Carlos Ezquerra, who died later that year, and the last in the series to be written by John Wagner (as of May 2025).
 Other writers and artists have produced one-episode stories since, but no multi-part stories.